 Panasonic Corporation Emphasises Holistic Well-Being in Its Products; Announces New Brand Action Tagline "Create Today.
 Enrich Tomorrow."

-SYDNEY, Jan.
-30, 2023 /PRNewswire/ -- Panasonic Corporation today unveiled in Australia its new brand action tagline 'Create Today.
-Enrich Tomorrow', as part of their continuous efforts to better champion solutions that emphasise the well-being of people, society and the planet.
+BANGKOK, Feb.
+3, 2023 /PRNewswire/ -- Panasonic Corporation today unveiled in Thailand its new brand action tagline 'Create Today.
+Enrich Tomorrow.', as part of their continuous efforts to better champion solutions that emphasise the well-being of people, society and the planet.

 Panasonic has a long-standing mission established by its founder Konosuke Matsushita which says that the corporation should contribute to society and tackle global challenges around climate change, which are both key to its strategic direction moving forward.